morganstanley/binlog/README.md

 _Binary logfiles_ are not human readable, but they can be converted to text using the `bread` program.
 The format of the text log is configurable, independent of the logfile.
+`bread` can also efficiently sort the logs by time, taking advantage of its structured nature.
 For further information, please refer to the [Documentation][].

 ## Features